Four Essential Products For Ultimate Smart Home Energy Savings

 What Does A Smart Ceiling Fan Do?

 A smart ceiling fan contains all the required ingredients to automatically turn your ceiling fans on and off at the right times to keep you comfortable and cut down on your energy bill.
-A quality fan like the Haiku L series can be purchased with a motion sensor, humidity sensor, and a thermometer.
+A quality fan like the Haiku L series from Big Ass Fans can be purchased with a motion sensor, humidity sensor, and a thermometer.
 The sensors provide feedback that can help determine the appropriate speed of the fan and intensity of the light.

 How Does A Smart Ceiling Fan Save You Money?